yanghuafang/camera-map-localization/docs/BUILD.md

 Out of tree so that a `git status` never has to look past build output, and so that deleting a configuration is `rm -rf` on something that is not the working tree.
-One per configuration so switching between build types is not a full rebuild.
+One per configuration so switching between Release and a sanitizer build is not a full rebuild, and so an instrumented binary is never the one you benchmark.

 `CAMLOC_BUILD_DIR` overrides the scheme; CI uses it to keep its build inside the workspace where the artifact upload can find it.